DiligenceVault Data Processing Agreement

 “Controller” means the entity which determines the purposes and means of the Processing of Personal Data.

-“Customer” means an entity or natural person that signed a master service agreement with DiligenceVault.
+“Customer” means an entity or natural person that signed an Agreement with DiligenceVault.

-“Data Protection Laws” means all laws and regulations applicable to DiligenceVault’s processing of Personal Data under the Agreement.
+“Data Protection Laws” means all laws and regulations applicable to DiligenceVault’s processing of Personal Data while providing Services.

 “GDPR” means the Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data, and repealing Directive 95/46/EC (General Data Protection Regulation).